Andreanimako/Pandas_challenge/README.md

 # Pandas_challenge
 Module 4 challenge

-this module challenge was less challeging than previous assignments.
+this module challenge was as challeging as previous assignments.
 I referred to geeksforgeeks.com, pyhton.org and stack overflow for guidance on my code.